rokath/trice/docs/SeggerRTT.md

   - **MINUS:**
     - Unfortunately it cannot run separately parallel to stimulate the target with any proprietary protocol.

-- `JLinkRTTViewer.exe` starts J-Link driver/server
-  - **MINUS:**
-    - `trice` connect is not recommended anymore for trice usage because JlinkViewer scans the trice data stream for control characters and therefore some trices can get lost.
-- `JLinkRTTLogger.exe` is usable for writing RTT channel N data from target into a file.
-The trice tool can watch this file and display them.
-  - **PLUS:**
-    - Can use RTT up-channel 0,1,2,...
-  - **MINUS:**
-    - Logs in a file, so `trice` needs to read from that file
-  - **UNKNOWN:**
-    - If several instances can watch on different RTT chanels and all goes in parallel to debugging.
-  - **TESTED:**
-    - Create file
-      ```
-      $ ./JLinkRTTLogger.exe -Device STM32F030R8 -if SWD -Speed 4000 -RTTChannel 0 triceRaw.log
-      ```
-    - Play file with *-device RTTF*
 ## Software Setup example (JLinkRTTViewer.exe is depriciated, use JLink.exe instead!)
   - Build and flash `triceDemo_NUCLEO-F030RB_LL_SeggerRTT_MDK-ARM`
   - Download [J-Link Software and Documentation Pack](https://www.segger.com/downloads/jlink/#J-LinkSoftwareAndDocumentationPack) and install